 Before replacing a carburetor, I recommend comparing the cost of the carburetor and labor expense to the cost of a new Shindaiwa string trimmmer.
-Depending on the model, cost and the age of your string trimmer, you may be better off purchasing a new one.
+Depending on the model, cost, and age of your string trimmer, you may be better off purchasing a new one.

 There is a small metal screen that keeps hot exhaust material from shooting out of the string trimmer and causing injury or starting a fire.
 This small screen will become plugged with a carbon buildup that will affect how the engine runs.

 Disconnect the spark plug wire.
 On most Shindaiwa models, you will remove the engine cover and the engine exhaust cover to access the spark arrestor screen.
-Carefully remove the spark arrestor screen.
-You can either clean it with a metal brush or a torch.
+Carefully remove the spark arrestor screen and clean it with a metal brush.

 If the screen isn’t able to be sufficiently cleaned or you find it is damaged or has a hole in it, replace it with a new spark arrestor screen.

-Contact your local Shindaiwa dealer if you are having troubles locating the spark arrestor screen or if you are continuing to experience problems with your Shindaiwa string trimmer.
+Contact your local Shindaiwa dealer if you are having trouble locating the spark arrestor screen or if you are continuing to experience problems with your Shindaiwa string trimmer.